TRAINING COURSE

 Infants and Toddlers

-• Infants and toddlers are allowed to explore in safe area
+• Infants and toddlers are allowed to explore in a safe area

 • Light colorful objects for infants to reach at and grasp